lagom/lagom/docs/manual/scala/guide/cluster/ReadSide.md

 The `createTables` method will create the tables used by the read side processor if they don't already exist - this is completely optional, but may be useful in development and test environments as it alleviates the need for developers to manually set up their environments.

 The `loadOffset` method reads the last `Offset` that was processed by this read side processor for the particular tag.
-Typically this will be stored in a table that has the tag name as a primary key.
+Typically this will be stored in a table that has the tag name and the eventProcessorId as a compound primary key.
 Offsets come in two varieties, a `akka.persistence.query.Sequence` offset represented using a `long`, and a `akka.persistence.query.TimeBasedUUID` offset represented using a `UUID`.
 Your database will need to be able to persist both of these types.
 If there is no offset stored for a particular tag, such as when the processor runs for the very first time, then you can return `akka.persistence.query.NoOffset`.

 Finally, the `handleEvent` method is responsible for handling the actual events.
 It gets passed both the event and the offset, and should persist the offset once the event handling is successful.